larrytron92/UltimateDotNetTools/README.md

 The standards needs to cover error checking, exception handling, data converting, common entities and business logic.

-I've modeled the philosophy from experiences at my current job and previous job, where more senior devs would program the libraries for everyone to use.
-At my current job, I've managed to program three generations of a .NET Standard API for my colleagues to quickly connect their .NET Core apps to our REST services.
+I've modelled the philosophy from experiences at my current job and previous job, where more senior devs would program the libraries for everyone to use.
+At my current job, I've managed to program four generations of a .NET Standard API for my colleagues to quickly connect their .NET Core apps to our REST services.
 Each generation became more efficient as I honed my software development abilities and expanded the toolset to include the same extension methods found in this project.

 # An example of how useful this toolset can be

-A common root cause of programs crashing is because it's trying to read or manupulate null data.
+A common root cause of programs crashing is because it's trying to read or manipulate null data.
 Developers can overlook the possibility that a null object or value has been returned because something has gone wrong in the logic and it leads to the program not functioning properly.

 Most users are NOT computer programmers, so they are unlikely to understand why the program has froze or an error page is shown.